Noxtal/palindromicprimes/README.md

 print(palprimes.lowestNearestPalindromicPrime(50000))
 ```
-*Note: this functions return both the index of this prime in the list and the prime itself.*
+*Note: this function returns both the index of this prime in the list and the prime itself.*

 Created for the NahamCon CTF 2020 (see more [here](https://writeups.noxtal.com/#/posts/2020-06-14-nahamcon-homecooked)).
 Based on the A002385 number set.